Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness: Conclusion

 \section{Conclusion}

-In this work, we have proposed Renofeation, a transfer learning method that is significantly more robust to adversarial attacks based on the pre-trained model when compared to state-of-the-art transfer learning based on fine-tuning.
-Moreover, under the considered threat model (adversary only has information to the pre-trained model), Renofeation is preferable to combining fine-tuning with adversarial training using three steps of projected gradient descent.
-In contrast to transfer learning methods based on fine-tuning, the key ingredients of our approach are \textit{the randomly initialized weights} (as opposed to using pre-trained weights) and \textit{noisy feature distillation}.
-To achieve noisy feature distillation, we incorporate two deep learning regularization techniques, namely spatial-dropout and stochastic weight averaging.
-We have conducted extensive experiments including a comprehensive ablation study to demonstrate the effectiveness of the proposed method compared to its competitors.
+In this work, we first show that the attack proposed by Rezaei \textit{et al.}~\cite{Rezaei2020A} works not only for transfer learning by re-training the last linear layer, but also for end-to-end fine-tuning.
+This is concerning due to the widely adopted fine-tuning paradigm.
+We show that the attack success rate correlates well with the similarity between the pre-trained and the fine-tuned model.
+Based on this observation, we propose Renofeation, a transfer learning method that is significantly more robust to adversarial attacks crafted based on the pre-trained model when compared to state-of-the-art transfer learning methods based on fine-tuning.
+Renofeation has two key ingredients: (1) random initialization and (2) noisy feature distillation.
+We have extensively analyzed the proposed Renofeation empirically with ablation to demonstrate its effectiveness.
 While the threat model under consideration is relatively new~\cite{Rezaei2020A}, it is crucial to improve robustness under this threat model due to the practical popularity of fine-tuning.
 This work takes a first step towards improving the robustness under this threat model and sheds light on this topic for future study.